isabella232/kendo-react-animation/docs/fade/index.md

 # Fade Overview

 The Kendo UI Fade component for React shows or hides the elements with animated opacity.
-The component utilizes [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) to detect which children is entering or leaving.
+The component utilizes [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) to detect which children are entering or leaving.
 All leaving elements will be removed with animated `opacity` from 1 to 0.
 Conversely, entering elements will be added with animated `opacity` from 0 to 1.

-> **Note that only entering or leaving from the DOM elements will be animated**.
+> **Note that only entering or leaving elements from the DOM will be animated**.

-> The Kendo UI Fade component should be always present in the virtual DOM in order to work
+> The Kendo UI Fade component should be always present in the `rendering tree` in order to work

 ## Demos